r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 IMAGE_NAME:  ntkrnlmp.exe
 ```

-In this stack, you can see the same pattern: Exit the dispatcher, prepare the thread to switch contexts, check the scheduler, bsod.
+In this stack, you can see the same pattern: Exit the dispatcher, prepare the thread to switch contexts, check the scheduler, BSOD.
 Without recognizing that this pattern, combining these two dumps looks like a hardware problem.

 Once you recognize the failure point of the first stack is not actually the RealTek driver, you will pick up on this being an identical error.
 Identical errors implicate a software problem, in this case suggesting Windows corruption.
 The user reinstalled Windows, and the crashing stopped.

 ### Example - Meaningless Stack

 Now, lets take a look at a meaningless stack.
-This one is from a VIDEO_TDR_FAILURE:
+This one is from a `VIDEO_TDR_FAILURE`:

 ```
 ffffa80d`13d17168 fffff800`38a1dade     : 00000000`00000116 ffffcd06`06779010 fffff800`4544bff0 ffffffff`c000009a : nt!KeBugCheckEx